Introduction

 The Reverse SSH Tunnel

-The Pi has no fixed IP.
-It could be anywhere.
-The solution is a persistent reverse SSH tunnel using autossh.
-The Pi connects outbound to the VPS on boot and keeps the tunnel alive:
+The Pi has no fixed IP - it could be on any network.
+A persistent reverse SSH tunnel via autossh solves this.
+On boot the Pi connects outbound to the VPS and holds the tunnel open:

 ExecStart=/usr/bin/autossh -M 0 -N \